 However, the average client definitely prefers working with an independent agent.

 How to Start Your Own Independent Insurance Agency

-As with any task, sometimes the hardest part of starting an independent insurance agency is simply starting.
-Once you’re ready to commit yourself to your new beginning, there are a couple of general steps you need to follow to ensure you’re on the right path.
-Those steps are as follows:
+As with any task, the hardest part of having an independent insurance agency is often simply starting.
+Once you’re ready to commit yourself to your new beginning, there are a few general steps you need to follow to ensure you’re on the right path:

 Create a strong business plan